dxw/wp_bcrypt/readme.txt

 === Plugin Name ===
 Contributors: harrym
-Tags: security
+Tags: security, passwords
 Requires at least: 3.4
-Tested up to: 3.4
+Tested up to: 3.9.1
-Stable tag: 0.1
+Stable tag: 1.0.0
 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-WP bcrypt switches WordPress's password hashes from MD5 to bcrypt, making it harder for them to be brute-forced if they are leaked.
+wp bcrypt switches WordPress's password hashes from MD5 to bcrypt, making it harder for them to be brute-forced if they are leaked.

 == Description ==